 How do I participate in the Plan? .
 1 How is my service determined for purposes of Plan eligibility? .
 2 What service is counted for purposes of Plan eligibility? .
-3 What happens if I'm a Participant, terminate employment and then I'm rehired? .
-3

-ARTICLE II EMPLOYEE CONTRIBUTIONS

-What are elective deferrals and how do I contribute them to the Plan?
-3

-What are mandatory employee contributions?
-4

-What are rollover contributions?
-4

-ARTICLE III EMPLOYER CONTRIBUTIONS

-What is the Employer nonelective contribution and how is it allocated? --

-ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

-What compensation is used to determine my Plan benefits?
-5 Is there a limit on the amount of compensation which can be considered?
-5 Is there a limit on how much can be contributed to my account each year?
-5 How is the money in the Plan invested?
-5 Will Plan expenses be deducted from my account balance?
-5

-ARTICLE V VESTING

-What is my vested interest in my account?
-6 --- ---

-ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT

-Can I withdraw money from my account while working?
-Can I withdraw money from my account in the event of financial hardship?

-ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

-When can I get money out of the Plan?
-8 What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age?
-8 When am I considered to be disabled under the Plan?
-8 How will my benefits be paid to me?
-8
+2 What happens if I'm a Participant, terminate employment and then I'm rehired? .
+3 ARTICLE II EMPLOYEE CONTRIBUTIONS What are elective deferrals and how do I contribute them to the Plan? .
+3 What are rollover contributions? .
+4 What are In-Plan Roth Rollover Conversions? .
+4 ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer matching contribution and how is it allocated? .
+5 What is the Employer nonelective contribution and how is it allocated?
+What are forfeitures and how are they used?
+ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits? .
+6 Is there a limit on the amount of compensation which can be considered? .
+6 Is there a limit on how much can be contributed to my account each year? .
+7 How is the money in the Plan invested? .
+7 Will Plan expenses be deducted from my account balance? .
+7 ARTICLE V VESTING What is my vested interest in my account? .
+8 How is my service determined for vesting purposes? .
+8 What service is counted for vesting purposes? .
+9 What happens to my non-vested account balance if I'm rehired? .
+9 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT Can I withdraw money from my account while working? .
+10 Can I withdraw money from my account in the event of financial hardship? .
+10 ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan? .
+11 What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age? .
+11

-ARTICLE VIII DISTRIBUTIONS UPON DEATH

-What happens if I die while working for the Employer?
-9 Who is the beneficiary of my death benefit?
-9 How will the death benefit be paid to my beneficiary?
-9 When must payments be made to my beneficiary (required minimum distributions)?
-9 What happens if I terminate employment, commence required minimum distribution payments and then die before receiving all of my benefits?
-9

-ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS

-What are my tax consequences when I receive a distribution from the Plan? .
-10 Can I elect a rollover to reduce or defer tax on my distribution? .
-10

-ARTICLE X

-LOANS

-ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES

-Are my benefits protected? .
-11 Are there any exceptions to the general rule? .
-11 Can the Employer amend the Plan? .
-11 Vhat happens if the Plan is discontinued or terminated? .
-11 Iow do I submit a claim for Plan benefits? .
-11 Vhat if my benefits are denied? .
-12 Vhat is the claims review procedure? .
-13 Vhat are my rights as a Plan Participant? .
-14 Vhat can I do if I have questions or my rights are violated? .
-15

-ARTICLE XII GENERAL INFORMATION ABOUT THE PLAN
+What is Early Retirement Age and what is the significance of reaching Early Retirement Age?
+11 When am I considered to be disabled under the Plan?
+How will my benefits be paid to me?
+12 ARTICLE VIII DISTRIBUTIONS UPON DEATH What happens if I die while working for the Employer?
+12 Who is the beneficiary of my death benefit?
+12 How will the death benefit be paid to my beneficiary?
+12 When must payments be made to my beneficiary (required minimum distributions)?
+12 What happens if I terminate employment, commence required minimum distribution payments and then die before receiving all of my benefits?
+13 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS What are my tax consequences when I receive a distribution from the Plan?
+13 Can I elect a rollover to reduce or defer tax on my distribution?
+ARTICLE X LOANS Is it possible to borrow money from the Plan?
+14 ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES Are my benefits protected?
+14 Are there any exceptions to the general rule?
+14 Can the Employer amend the Plan?
+14 What happens if the Plan is discontinued or terminated?
+14 How do I submit a claim for Plan benefits?
+14 What if my benefits are denied?
+15 What is the claims review procedure?
+16 What are my rights as a Plan Participant?
+17 What can I do if I have questions or my rights are violated?
+18 ARTICLE XII GENERAL INFORMATION ABOUT THE PLAN Plan Name 18 Plan Number 18 Plan Effective Dates 18 Other Plan Information 18 Employer Information 19 Plan Administrator Information 19

-Plan Name

-Plan Number

-Plan Effective Dates

-Other Plan Information

-Employer Information

-Plan Administrator Information

-UCAR RETIREMENT PLAN SUMMARY PLAN DESCRIPTION INTRODUCTION TO YOUR PLAN
+STAFFCO OF BROOKLYN, LLC 403(B) PLAN SUMMARY PLAN DESCRIPTION INTRODUCTION TO YOUR PLAN